SarahLizDettloff/QuantumAlgorithms/README.md

 ---
 ## About
 * Current state demonstrates metrics running against the quantum simulator.
-This is used for accurately estimating resources needed to run on a quantum computer and depth of entanglement which of course, aid in bug detection.
+This is used for accurately estimating resources needed to run on a quantum computer and depth of entanglement which of course, aids in bug detection.

 * Future state will demonstrate quantum algorithms.